Restoring Your Patients’ Health by Conquering Their Dysbiosis

 - Metametrix Clinical Lab 3425 Corporate Way Duluth, GA 30096 at 800-221-4640

 Antimicrobial treatments (“poison the microbes, not the patient”): Plant-based NO-simple carbohydrate diets have been shown to improve the quality and quantity of beneficial intestinal microflora.
 Sugars and simple carbohydrates have been shown to feed the growth of unwelcome bacteria and yeast.
 Hypoallergenic diets have also proven beneficial for the treatment of dysbiosis.
 There are also specific antimicrobial botanicals that can be used to directly kill or strongly inhibit unwanted intestinal microbes.
-The most effective and well-documented botanicals are discussed below and utilized in BIOSPEC’s New Dysbi-Ease.
+The most effective and well-documented botanicals are discussed below.
 Botanicals for antimicrobial treatment are frequently continued for one to three months, and are co-administered with very concentrated probiotics.
 These products must be taken three hours away from any antimicrobial botanicals.
 I have found antimicrobial drugs are sometimes necessary for acute and/or severe infections.
 However, dietary, nutritional and botanical interventions are safer and often more effective.

 Research-based effective botanical medicines are best used in combination.
 Generally dosage recommendations are tended for adults who are otherwise healthy; lower doses are appropriate for children, the elderly and patients with renal or hepatic insufficiency.